Kirai-Kevin/Personal-Finance-Dashboard/README.md

 # Personal Finance Dashboard

 This is a simple personal finance management tool designed for young adults and new graduates(or any other person).
-It helps users track their income, expenses, and savings goals, providing insights into spending habits and suggesting budget adjustments using AI JSON and AWS Bedrock with Claude AI.
+It helps users track their income, expenses, and savings goals, providing insights into spending habits and suggesting budget adjustments using AI JSON and AWS Bedrock.

 ## Features